micahkid/one-click-hugo-cms/site/content/_index.md

   - image: /img/marketing-resources.svg
     text:  MARKETING RESOURCES
 values:
-  heading: Our Process
+  heading: What is Freelancio?
   text: >-
-    We wanted to create VALUE with our content, so we compiled a 'code of conduct' for producing valuable & content.
-You can see our entire process for creating valuable resources below.
+    Freelancio is library of guides, tools, and resources for creatives.
+We've always been the ones struggling to find valuable content for our questions, so we decided we should keep our research all in one place.
 ---